In this page

 Owners

-Contents that have an owner (not inherited by descendants):
+Contents that have an owner:

-Contents tree roots that have a tree owner (inherited by descendants):
+Content tree roots that have a tree owner (inherited by descendants):

-Contents that have neither an owner nor a tree owner:
+Contents that have no owner:

 (The otherwise useless clause on the "type" field is needed because a negative expression cannot be the first clause in CQL.)